scloud19/SECipedia/Node/streams.md

 Node Streaming Handbook
 Node API Documentation
 Stack Overflow Questions
+Wikipedia

 Overall Definitions
 	File Descriptor
-		A number which represents a kernel resource, such as an open file or a socket.
-This can be mapped to utilizing various methods in node.
+		In Unix and related computer operating systems, a file descriptor (FD, less frequently fildes) is an abstract indicator used to access a file or other input/output resource, such as a pipe or network connection.

 TODO:
 	Blend this with stream info in basics.md